 How Estimates Are Calculated

-If the insurance company failed to account for additional damage, the shop may contact the claims adjuster to work it out.
+If the insurance company fails to account for additional damage, the shop may contact the claims adjuster to work it out.

-Licensing and driving a vehicle that has a salvage title -- if it hasn't been re-designated as "rebuild" or "rebuild salvage" -- is generally not allowed in most states.
+Licensing and driving a vehicle with a salvage title—if it hasn't been re-designated as "rebuild" or "rebuild salvage"—is generally not allowed in most states.
 If you satisfactorily repair the damage in a salvaged vehicle, you can have it inspected in order to change the designation and get it licensed.

 Damage to Rental Cars